pikvm/pikvm/docs/faq.md

         * Only USB OR the RJ-45 serial connector will work, you can't use them together!
         * If you disable the service permanently, you can't recover your device via serial console if you need this.
         * There are some reports, that you need to remove "ttyAMA0" from /boot/cmdline.txt, but this is not needed on new installations.

+??? question "How can I have different hostnames for multiple pikvms?"
+    Using a SSH session or the web terminal:
+    - Make sure you're `root`, if you're not root use the `su` command to become root
+    - Enter read write mode of the PiKVM by executing the `rw` command
+    - Execute: `hostnamectl set-hostname yournewhostname.domain`
+    - Optional: Edit `/etc/kvmd/meta.yaml` to alter the displayed server name in the web UI
+    - Reboot the pikvm

 ## First steps